Dudes.

 Sorry to say Devon, but Coach K has turned me into a UNC fan.
 We approached him before the game for a picture.
 As we approached, he turned around, gave us the heisman, and dismissively said "I'm not doing that today."
 This is Coach K!
 The fatherly mentor figure!!
 I was lost for words.
 Any words to defend your boy?

 I felt bad for Michael Beasley, who was sitting courtside.
 He couldn't have wanted to be in the game any more badly, and started shooting around during half-time.
-I guess that's the price you pay for being absolutely
+I guess that's the price you pay for being absolutely out of your mind.

 Fittingly awful Vegas-esque timeout performances - C- fake elvis literally booed off the court, inappropriately dressed high-school cheerleaders with no apparent dancing ability or sense of rhythm, absolutely horrible military barbershop quartet (still received a deserved standing O)